History of NBC Sports: Early years

 NBC Sports' history can be traced back to May 17, 1939, when experimental television station W2XBS in New York City (which would eventually become WNBC-TV) televised an intercollegiate baseball game between Columbia and Princeton.
 That year, W2XBS would also televise a boxing match between former heavyweight champion Max Baer and Lou Nova at Madison Square Garden, a doubleheader between the Cincinnati Reds and Brooklyn Dodgers from Ebbets Field, and a professional football game between the Philadelphia Eagles and the Brooklyn Dodgers of the National Football League.
 All were firsts for the respective sports.

 After the end of World War II, sporting events were staples of the nascent NBC television network.
 NBC televised the Army–Navy Game in 1945, hailed by sports writers at the time as "The Game of the Century."
 In 1946, the Cavalcade of Sports, a primetime sports anthology program known mainly for its boxing matches, debuted on the network.
 NBC would televise boxing, usually on Friday nights, until it cancelled the program in 1960.
-In 1947, NBC televised Games 1 and 5 of the World Series in the New York metropolitan area (CBS televised Games 3 and 4, while the DuMont Television Network televised Games 2, 6 and 7).
+In 1947, NBC televised games one and five of the World Series in the New York metropolitan area (CBS televised games three and four, while the DuMont Television Network televised games two, six and sevem).